poldham/minimal-mistakes/_pages/publications.md

 excerpt: "One World Analytics Publications"
 header:
   image: mesanchez_1761.jpg
-  caption: Photo - Martin Ezequiel Sanchez
+  caption: "Photo credit: Martin Ezequiel Sanchez"(https://unsplash.com/@mzeketv)
 ---

 We have published quite a bit since we started back in 2013.
 Where you see a link to a